 This giant aquarium houses a plethora of creatures – from adorable penguins to domineering sharks and even a colorful lorikeet forest.

-A lot of the aquarium is remarkably interactive, including the Moon Jelly Touch Lab where you can feed and touch the jellyfish, a crawl-space to feel like you’re chilling with the penguins, and shark touch pools.
+A lot of the aquarium is remarkably interactive, including the Moon Jelly Touch Lab where you can feed and touch the jellyfish, a crawl-space to feel like you’re chilling with the penguins.

 Stop into the Cabrillo Marine Aquarium

 The Cabrillo Marine aquarium has a lot of smaller tanks with a vast array of sea creatures, skeletons of large aquatic animals and a touch tidal pond.

 Take some time to go through all the various buildings and read the explanations for a crash course on the local aquatic life.
 Learn more about the Southern Californian marine life in their habitat from finding food, reproducing and protecting themselves.

 The aquarium exhibits major ecosystems, which are open ocean, rocky shores, sandy beaches, mudflats and kelp forests.
 Admission is by a suggested donation of $5 per adult.